FirstGroup: FirstGroup and expansion

+In November 2001, FirstGroup was again renamed to simply First, adopting a unified brand with buses and trains being repainted into respective corporate liveries.
 During August 2003, FirstGroup purchased GB Railways, which owned Anglia Railways and GB Railfreight and held 80% of the shares in Hull Trains.
 Having not been shortlisted for the Greater Anglia franchise, this outcome gave FirstGroup another chance to bid.
 However, it too was unsuccessful and the franchise was awarded to the rival transport company National Express from April 2004, including the services operated by First Great Eastern.
 In November 2003, FirstGroup purchased a 90% shareholding in Irish coach operator Aircoach.

 In February 2004, FirstGroup's joint venture with Keolis commenced operating the First TransPennine Express rail franchise, FirstGroup having a 55% shareholding in the venture.
 During April 2004, FirstGroup commenced operating the First Great Western Link franchise, it also commenced the First ScotRail franchise in October 2004.
 In December 2004, the remainder of First North Western passed to Northern Rail, some services having already been transferred to Arriva Trains Wales and FirstTranspennine Express.

 During April 2006, FirstGroup commenced operating the First Capital Connect franchise and a renewed First Great Western franchise that had been expanded to include the Thames Trains and Wessex Trains franchises.